lange-am/OCSVM_PLUS/README.md

 # One-Class SVM+

 Unsupervised outlier detection with *privileged information*.
-Generalizes One-Class *`nu`*-SVM that estimates the support of a high-dimensional distribution by accounting for additional (privileged) set of features available in the training phase but not available in evaluating and predicting new data (for example, future time series behavior).
+Generalizes one-class *`nu`*-SVM that estimates the support of a high-dimensional distribution by accounting for additional (privileged) set of features available in the training phase but not available in evaluating and predicting new data (for example, future time series behavior).

+Along with the current SVM models, it solves dual optimization problem with respect to unknown coefficients with *Sequential Minimal Optimization*.
+SMO finds the two coefficients that violate Karush-Kuhn-Tucker conditions the most, and shifts them in opposite directions keeping their sum constant.
+The optimization procedure converges to a `tau` -approximate solution, which means that the KKT conditions are satisfied with the tolerance of `tau`.

 # Installation
 You can just download the repository to your folder.
 Then from its root directory (where `setup.py` is located) run on the command line